 After the show, take a stroll down New Regent Street and let your taste buds guide you.
 The owners of the popular Little Bistro in Akaroa opened a their new venture new venture Twenty Seven Steps upstairs over four of the pastel coloured shop fronts.
 Fresh food from the region dictates the menu, which is set up in a classic entrée, main, dessert configuration.

 Dance in the dark, and let the starts be your mirror ball and Gap Filler ‘Dance O Mat’.
 Get ready to bust a move, and groove along to your music selected by you straight from your phone or iPod.

 Victoria Street is buzzing with a fantastic selection of funky restaurants and bars.
 King of Snake offers modern Dine at King of Snake inspired by Southeast Asia.
 Set in in a casual, sophisticated atmosphere, they serve a fusion of Asian and New Zealand dishes with a sharing plates menu.
-Chinwag Eathai mixes modern Thai dishes with a selection of open grill style street food.
+Rockstar Pizza serves up modern take on burgers and pizza, with a focus on live music and atmosphere.
 Mexicano’s offers delicious taco, fantastic cocktails and margaritas and a casual sharing plates menu.
-Latin fusion bar and restaurant Tequila Mockingbird that blends the flavours of the Caribbean and South America.

 Filled with funky and vibrant bars and restaurants to suit all tastes, St Asaph Street has fast become a popular destination for those looking for a night out dancing.
 Head to The Cuban for an evening of South American flavour, music and dancing.
 Baretta is an upmarket pizza joint, with a wine list to match.
 Engineers Bar and Restaurant is a favourite with the young crowd, with dancing and drinks on offer to the small hours.